layilin/SP23-33852/_texts/full-text.md

 [^f151n3]: Flora was the Roman goddess of springtime.

-[^f151n4]: Pineapple.

-[^f151n5]: Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.
+[^f151n4]: Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.

-[^f151n6]: Shade.
+[^f151n5]: Shade.

-[^f151n7]: The mammee apple (*Mammea americana*) is a large fruit native to the Caribbean and northern South America.
+[^f151n6]: The mammee apple (*Mammea americana*) is a large fruit native to the Caribbean and northern South America.

-[^f151n8]: An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.
+[^f151n7]: An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.

-[^f151n9]: The apricots of St. Domingue.
+[^f151n8]: The apricots of St. Domingue.
 St. Domingue was a French colony, renamed Haiti after a revolution led by enslaved and free people of African descent succeeded in overthrowing colonial rule in 1804.

-[^f151n10]: L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
+[^f151n9]: L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
 Noyaux is the French term for the kernels of stone fruits.

-[^f151n11]: Laxative.
+[^f151n10]: Laxative.

 ---